Jumpst3r/printed-hw-segmentation/README.md

 Follow the guide [here](https://lunactic.github.io/DIVAServicesweb/articles/installation/) to install the DIVA services framework on a server.

 Once install, our method can be installed by make a POST request to the `alogithms` endpoint.
-This request should contain the JSON file `install.json` located in the `requests` folder of this repository.
-The JSON file `upload.json` can then be run to upload an image to the server.
-Finally the method can be executed using the JSON file `run.json`
+This request should contain the JSON file `install.json` located in the `diva-service` folder of this repository.
+This will return a link pointing to the newly created method.
+The JSON file `upload.json` can then be run to upload an image to the server by making a request to that link.
+This will return an ID for the uploaded image.
+Finally the method can be executed using the provided ID and the JSON file `run.json`